 A burn-up of 45 MW·d/kg was assumed to calculate the isotopic composition of the thorium spent fuel.
-The burn-up calculations were completed using the TRITON module of SCALE 5.1, and the decay after burn-up was modeled using ORIGEN-ARP.
+The burn-up calculations were completed using the TRITON module of SCALE 5.1 [20], and the decay after burn-up was modeled using ORIGEN-ARP [19].
 The advantage of TRITON over ORIGEN is that non-standard fuels can be used.

-III.
 RESULTS

-Table II provides a list of the UREX products.
+Table 2 provides a list of the possible UREX products.
 Figure 1 provides results of FOM calculations using Eq.
-(1) for the non-uranium bearing products listed in Table II.
-Additionally, the FOM of weapons-grade plutonium (WG-Pu), high and low enriched uranium (HEU and LEU, respectively), $^{237}\text{Np}$ , and $^{233}\text{U}$ contaminated with 10 ppm $^{232}\text{U}$ are shown on the left side of each figure for reference.
-The UREX products with the highest FOM1 (i.e., most attractive) are Pu and Pu+Np, which have nearly the same FOM value.
-The FOM1 of Pu and Pu+Np decreases significantly with increasing burn-up, because the concentrations of $^{239}\text{Pu}$ and $^{241}\text{Pu}$ (i.e., the isotopes with relatively high fission cross sections) decrease and the concentration of $^{238}\text{Pu}$ , which is an intense heat source, increases with increasing burn-up.
+(1) for the non-uranium bearing products listed in Table 2 for three spent-fuel ages at time of reprocessing.
+Additionally, the FOM of weapons-grade plutonium (WG-Pu), high and low enriched uranium (HEU and LEU, respectively), ^{237}Np , and ^{233}U contaminated with 10 ppm ^{232}U are shown on the left side of each figure for reference.
+The UREX product with the highest FOM_1 (i.e., most attractive) is Pu+Np, which has nearly the same FOM value as PUREX Pu regardless of age.
+The FOM_1 of Pu and Pu+Np decreases significantly with increasing burn-up, because the concentrations of ^{239}Pu and ^{241}Pu (i.e., the isotopes with relatively high fission cross sections) decrease and the concentration of ^{238}Pu , which is an intense heat source, increases with increasing burn-up.
 The age of the spent fuel at the time of reprocessing has only a minor effect on the FOM (i.e., the FOM increases slightly with increasing age).
 Heat is the primary proliferation barrier for Pu and Pu+Np.